conchobhar2277/practice_5/README.md

 **Git**:
 1. Paste exactly the output of `git remote -v`

+origin  git@github.com:conchobhar2277/practice_5.git (fetch)
+origin  git@github.com:conchobhar2277/practice_5.git (push)

 **Makefile**:
 1. What target compiles `orderlogs` with sufficient debug flags

+trike

 2. Which target verifies your output is identical to the given reference?

+stego

 **Linux CLI**:
 1. At least one testcase in the testcases file fails, paste a full, single  command that runs a failing testcase:

+bin/orderlogs -f testcases/all_new

 **GDB**:
 1. When running a failing testcase, give a line where the program segfault at in its given state.
 Paste the line.

+46              node1 = node1->next;

 2. What is the call stack when the program segfaults in its given state?
 Paste the call stack output by GDB.

+0x00005555555557db in merge (node1=0x0, node2=0x55555555b4f0) at reorder.c:46
+46              node1 = node1->next;

 3. After fixing this first issue, the program may segfault in a different place.
 If this is the case, paste that line and the corresponding callstack as well.

+0x0000555555555711 in find_news (node=0x7fffffffc428) at reorder.c:17
+17          while (itr->age == OLD)

+0x0000555555555818 in merge (node1=0x55555555b4b0, node2=0x0) at reorder.c:50
+50              node2 = node2->next;

 **C**:
 1. Give a logic error that caused the program to segfault.
 Note, "dereferencing null" is not sufficient.

+Program was trying to reference a null area of memory

 2. Directly following this bug, how did you resolve the error?

+Added a condition to the loop that checked if node1 was null

 3. After fixing this first issue, the program may have another logic error that causes a segfault.
 If this is the case, explain the error and how you resolved it as well.

+There were two more bugs.
+Both having to do with trying to access memory that couldn't be accessed, and both being fixed by adding checks to each loop if(node2...) if(itr...) to make sure program wasn't trying to accidentally access this memory

 ## [IMPORTANT] After you SSH into a lab machine: Note that
 - **ALL git commands must be in the command line.**